saatvik1213/powergradernew/README.md

     of online course management systems, there is an increasing need for providing the functionality to assess students' learning automatically.
 Nowadays, available tools provide support for multiple choice exams or embedded coding, but they do not support automated grading for written submissions.
-While university courses may require human graders for written submissions to ensure the right criteria is applied, free online courses may benefit from an automated grader like PowerGrader to offer the course administrator the option to request written assignments from students.
+While universities may benefit from freeing educators to focus on high-impact teaching, free online courses may benefit from an automated grader like PowerGrader to offer the course administrator the option to request written assignments from students.

-    The implementation of automated grading for written submissions represents a significant advancement in online education, paving the way for its potential application in university courses.
+    The implementation of automated grading for written submissions represents a significant advancement in online education, paving the way for its large scale application in university courses.
 This shift could lead to improved cost efficiency in grading tasks, allowing educators to allocate more time to instructional activities and student engagement.